For Content Partners Story Insights Earned Media

 In journalism, news values are the characteristics that make a story more likely to be important to or valued by the public.

-As a marketer or PR professional, if your goal is to earn media with the reports, surveys, and studies you put together, it’s critical to consider news values when creating your content.
-Otherwise, you risk making something publishers won’t take interest in.
+If your goal is to earn media with the reports, surveys, and studies you create as a marketer or PR professional, it's critical to consider news values.
+Otherwise, you risk making something publishers aren't interested in.

-Even if you don’t plan on pitching journalists to write about your content, incorporating news values can always improve the quality and make it more relevant to readers.
+Even if you don't plan on pitching journalists, incorporating news values into your content can improve its quality.

-Let’s take a look at some of the most-used newsworthy elements, examine real Stacker Studio stories that encompass those elements, and explore how you can apply the principles to your own content strategy.
+Let's take a look at some of the most commonly used newsworthy elements, examine real Stacker partner stories that exemplify those elements, and explore how you can apply the principles to your own content strategy.

 Timeliness